isomerpages/moe-victoriajc/_parents/Watching for Distress.md

 child's School Counsellor or mental health professionals.
 If you suspect your child is at risk of suicide, get help immediately from SOS 1800 221 4444.</p>
-<p>Also, find out more about&nbsp;<a href="https://www.schoolbag.edu.sg/story/watching-for-signs-of-distress-in-children/" rel="noopener noreferrer nofollow" target="_blank">how parents can talk about issues related to anxiety, distress and suicide</a>.</p>
+<p>Also, find out more about&nbsp;<a href="https://www.schoolbag.edu.sg/story/watching-for-signs-of-distress-in-children/" rel="noopener noreferrer nofollow" target="_blank">how parents can talk about issues related to anxiety, distress and suicide</a>.
+This <a href="https://www.schoolbag.edu.sg/story/stressed-distressed-or-depressed-there-is-a-difference/" rel="noopener nofollow" target="_blank">article</a> helps
+differentiate between stress, distress and depression.</p>
 <table style="minWidth: 75px">
 <colgroup>
 <col>